Rammus Build Guide by Frillen

 creating helpful guides for the League of Legends community.

 Choose Champion Build:

 +10% Attack Speed

 Vayne is potentially the worst thing you can meet mid to late, and she is hard to suppress early thanks to her E (Condemn) knockback that cancels powerball.
 If you face her, try to save power ball for when Condemn is on cooldown.
 Finally stacking a ton of armor on top of Thornmail is still the best way to deal with Vayne.
 Just don't solo her unless you are confident, and preferably ahead several items and levels!

 Double abilities to interrupt poweball, wait for cooldowns before you roll.
 Pure cancer if playing against a good fiddle.

-Rek'Sai at maximum fury can easily deal 500+ true damage mid game with his Furious Bite (E) on a less than 10 second cooldown.
+Rek'Sai at maximum fury can easily deal scary amounts of true damage mid game with her Furious Bite (E) on a low cooldown.
 Exercise caution even when equal or ahead.